Timóteo (municipality): Climate

 A view of the Ana Moura Peak in the distance at sunset on a spring afternoon.

 Timóteo’s climate is classified as tropical wet and dry climate (type Aw, according to the Köppen system), with an average annual temperature of 23 °C and average precipitation of 1430 mm/year, concentrated between October and April.
 The rainy season includes the warmer months, while the dry season covers milder months.
 Autumn and spring are transitional seasons.
 The transition between dry and wet seasons features thunderstorms and high thermal amplitude, especially from late winter to spring.

 Precipitation primarily occurs as rain and, occasionally, hail, recorded on August 28, 2014, damaging hundreds of homes and businesses, and more recently on May 1, 2023, and April 28, 2025.
 Rains may be accompanied by lightning and strong wind gusts.
-According to the Atmospheric Electricity Group of the National Institute for Space Research (ELAT/INPE) in 2018, the municipality had a lightning strike density of 3.019 strikes per km²/year, which puts it in 270th place in the state and 3,173rd place nationally.
+According to the Atmospheric Electricity Group of the National Institute for Space Research (ELAT/INPE) in 2018, the municipality had a lightning strike density of 3.019 strikes per km^{2}/year, which puts it in 270th place in the state and 3,173rd place nationally.